-All staff are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2022.
-This is outlined locally within the West Midlands Regional Child Protection Procedures.
+All staff are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2023.
+These are outlined locally within the West Midlands Regional Child Protection Procedures.